stefuiii/tp/docs/UserGuide.md

   * Contacts without the sorted field appear at the start (for ascending order) or end (for descending order)
   * Leading and trailing whitespaces are trimmed
   * Sorting permanently reorders your contacts (Reloading FastCard will preserve the ordering of the contacts you sorted)
-  * If multiple contacts contain the same field to be sorted by, the relative ordering of these contacts will be the same as the relative ordering before sorting.
+  * If multiple contacts contain the same field to be sorted by (ignoring case-sensitivity), the relative ordering of these contacts will be the same as the relative ordering before sorting.
-  * Sorting is case insensitive.
-Similar to above, contacts with the same sort field but different casing will still be in the same relative ordering before sorting.

 <box type="warning" seamless>